QCL-PKNU/RR-QRAMSim/README.md

 </code>
 </pre>

-2. You can modify the number of iterations and the QRAMs to be simulated: rr_qram_sim.py.
+2. You can modify the number of iterations and the number of QRAMs to be simulated: rr_qram_sim.py.

 <pre>
 <code>